 Predestination vs Free Will Paradox

 Predestination vs Free Will is a paradox created by men and the heavenly predestination is one of the most inaccessible mysteries, locked in the realm of YHVH’s reason and wisdom.
 The human mind, falling short on comprehension and limited in its ability to grasp what is inconceivable to grasp, will never be able to understand this mystery of predestination and free will.
+There is nothing as proud or as curious as the human mind or what the human mind thinks of itself.
+The human mind attempts to explore the very intangible depths of the Creator’s will and works, as if it is his to know and capable to know the highest providence of the Creator YHVH.
+Often this desire of the human mind to penetrate to the incomprehensible will of YHVH crosses the line of arrogance.
+This sin of pride consists in assuming that we are the ones who choose YHVH and that YHVH chooses us because we had already been predestined to choose Him.
+That is the paradox of predestination vs free will.

 What indeed is predestination?

 Predestination is a doctrine that all events happen by the will of the Creator, i.e. determined in advance.
 According to this doctrine, the omniscient Elohim has foreordained every event throughout eternity (including the final salvation of mankind).
 With this regard, predestination is a form of predetermination.
+However, the doctrine of predestination seems to be in paradox of free will of humans, according to which, humans have the free will to make choices unconstrained by external agencies.
+In this paradox, predestination of the Creator seems incompatible with the human free will, hence predestination vs free will.
+There are disagreements among theologians regarding the views on predestination, as the predestination vs free will debate has been in the focus of these disputes, especially since the Christianity came into existence.

 Predestination vs free will in the religions

+During the first century there were three main Jewish sects that differed on the issue on predestination vs free will: the Essenes, Pharisees, and Sadducees.
 The Essenes being an ascetic sect viewed the Creator’s providence as preordained will for all human events; a view maintained by the Pharisees, as well.
 But the Pharisees still maintained that humans are able to choose between right and wrong, while the Sadducees did not seem to have a doctrine of predestination as they did not believe in resurrection either.

 In the Rabbinic literature, there is much discussion as to the apparent contradiction between Elohim’s omniscience and free will of humans.
 The representative view of the Judaism can be summarized in Rabbi Akiva’s comments in Pirkei Avoth 3:15, “Everything is foreseen; yet free will is given”.
 Based on this understanding, the problem is formally described as a paradox, beyond human understanding.
+As a whole, Judaism does not put so much weight on the predestination vs free will debate as much as the Christian theology does, expressed in the doctrines of the three main branches of the Christianity: Roman Catholicism, Eastern Orthodoxy, and Protestantism.

+Catholicism teaches the doctrine of predestination holding the view that those whom God has elected to eternal life will infallibly attain it, and are therefore said to be predestined to salvation, while those who perish are not predestined to damnation.
 According to the Catholic Church, The Creator has predestined no one to go to hell: “God predestines no one to go to hell; for this, a willful turning away from God (a mortal sin) is necessary, and persistence in it until the end.
 In the Eucharistic liturgy and in the daily prayers of her faithful, the Church implores the mercy of God, who does not want any to perish, but all to come to repentance”.
 [Catechism of the Catholic Church, section 1037]

+Catholics do not believe that any hints or evidence of the predestined status of individuals is available to humans.
 Augustine of Hippo, who laid the foundation for Catholic teaching on predestination, wrote in “In What Respects Predestination and Grace Differ”: “God promised not from the power of our will but from His own predestination.
 For He promised what He Himself would do, not what men would do. … it is not they that cause Him to do what He has promised.
-Otherwise the fulfilment of God’s promises would not be in the power of God, but in that of men”.
+Otherwise, the fulfilment of God’s promises would not be in the power of God, but in that of men”.

 The sister-church of the Catholicism, the Eastern Orthodoxy, believes that from the beginning man was created totally free.
 God leaves man to live according to his own will and places no constraint upon his freedom.
 God is omnipotent in His authority.
 Man is omnipotent in his freedom.
 The entire difference lies in that God does all that He desires, and no power can impede Him in this, while man does nothing that he desires not to.
 Thus, just as man cannot be saved without the grace of God, likewise God will not save man without the free will of man.

-But, the most heated and at the same time most confusing debates are in the camp of the daughter-churches of the Catholicism: The Protestant churches.
+But the most heated and at the same time most confusing debates are in the camp of the daughter-churches of the Catholicism: The Protestant churches.
 According to some in the Protestantism, the Bible teaches that all who come to Jesus Christ by faith have been chosen, or predestined, by God to come.
 Therefore, every Christian has been predestined by God to go to heaven.
 There are no un-predestinated Christians.
 God has decided beforehand who will come to Christ by faith (John 6:37).
 Others claim that Jesus Christ died only for the elect.
+Below are the classical views of three different Protestant beliefs.

 Predestination in Lutheranism

 Lutheranism holds the doctrine of unconditional election to salvation only.
 Its founder Martin Luther’s teachings on predestination are based on his own views on Ephesians 2:8-10.
 His followers hold to unconditional election to salvation.
 Lutherans believe Christians should be assured that they are among the predestined.
 However, they disagree with those who make predestination the source of salvation.
 Lutherans do not believe in a predestination to damnation.
 Instead, they teach that eternal damnation is a result of the sinner’s sins.
+This is the same Luther whose work “The Jews and their little lies” (an openly anti-Semitic work) was a desktop book of another notorious anti-Semite, Adolf Hitler.

 Predestination in Calvinism

 The Belgic Confession of 1561 affirmed that God “delivers and preserves” from perdition “all whom he, in his eternal and unchangeable council, of mere goodness hath elected in Christ Jesus our Lord, without respect to their works” (Article XVI).
 Calvinists believe that God had picked those who he will save, and they had already been chosen to Heaven even before the world was created; but the others will go to Hell (this doctrine is known as double predestination).
 John Calvin, the founder of this doctrine, taught that those who were saved could never lose their salvation and the “elect” would know they were saved because of their actions.
 Today, his doctrine is known as “Once saved, always saved” which is very popular among the Baptists.
+Like the Lutherans, the Calvinist hold the doctrine of unconditional election.
+However, they also believe in both the sovereign control of God and the responsibility and freedom of human decisions.

 Predestination in Arminianism

 Arminians hold that God does not predetermine, but instead infallibly knows who will believe and be saved.
 This view is known as conditional election, because it states that election is conditional on the one who wills to have faith in God for salvation.
-Although God knows from the beginning of the world who will go where, the choice is still with the individual: the counter-view of unconditional election of the other two camps that holds the belief that God chooses whomever He wills.
+Although God knows from the beginning of the world who will go where, the choice is still with the individual: the counterview of unconditional election of the other two camps that holds the belief that God chooses whomever He wills.

+On predestination, Calvinism is the strongest form among Christians today.
+Another way to sum up the different Protestant views despite their differences is to say that, according to them, God chose the Church to be saved.
+Needless to say, all three main Christian doctrines hold that the Church of Jesus has replaced Israel and all blessings of God (nothing is told about His curses) belong to the Church, the New Israel.
 Also, all Christian theologians claim that their teachings are Biblical, that this is what the Bible says, although they quote mostly from the so-called New Testament and primarily from Paul’s letters, rather than the whole Scripture.
-Also, needless to say, they all claim that their teachings are true and all others’ are false.
+Also, needless to say, they all claim that their teachings are true, and all others are false.
+The most quoted verses to defend their views on the predestination is taken from Ephesians.

 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, (Eph 1:4-5 KJV)